DiegoRM7/Racing-Zone-Marketplace/README.md

   - [ ] Add bootstrap hover-shadow effect just created into all buttons and cards
   - [ ] Figure out how to correctly deploy app into github pages (starting on index.html page)
   - [ ] Update Home BackEnd to be able to retrieve/show the mediumBlob images in the DB
+  - [ ] setup sass css or SCSS in the static folder/files

 # Product Backlog Features :
   * Users details page displayed to other users wanting to connect/chat